-The Nation Lottery started in the UK on the 19th November 1994, however, this was not the first nationwide lottery to be run in Britain.
+The National Lottery started in the UK on the 19th November 1994, however, this was not the first nationwide lottery to be run in Britain.

 “The Lottery” by William Hogarth 1721 showing the two lottery wheels.